Council Operations: Briefing Books

 Supplemental Public Comment Deadline

-Public comments or materials received at the Council office after February 16 but BY 11:59 pm, March 2 will be included in the supplemental materials distributed to the Council on the first day of the meeting.
+Public comment materials received at the Council office after the May 11, 5:00 pm deadline, but BY 5:00 pm, Wednesday, May 31, 2017 will be included in the supplemental materials distributed to the Council on the first day of the June meeting.
 This is known as the “Supplemental Public Comment Deadline.”

 What is a Briefing Book?

-There are two Briefing Book deadlines.
-The first (and main) deadline is two and a half weeks before the Council meeting.
-Public comments and reports that are supplied before this deadline are included in the advance Briefing Book.
-The second deadline, known as the supplemental deadline, is four days prior to the start of the Council meeting.
-Public comments and reports provided by this deadline are given to Council members on the first day of the Council meeting.
-Comments can be emailed, mailed, or faxed to the Council.
+There are two public comment deadlines.
+The first (and main) deadline is approximately two and a half weeks before the Council meeting.
+Public comments that are supplied before this deadline are included in the advance Briefing Book.
+The second deadline, known as the supplemental public comment deadline, is approximately four business days prior to the start of the Council meeting.
+Public comments provided by this deadline are given to Council members on the first day of the Council meeting.
+Comments can be emailed, mailed, or faxed to the Council (please see our “Contact Us” page).